In the translation editor, the Grid is the place where you see the source text and type the translation.

 To add a comment to the segment, double-click this icon.
 Or, press Ctrl+M.

 The Notes window opens.
 Choose how serious the comment is, and which part of the segment it belongs to.
 Then write the comment itself.
 Click OK.

-To learn more: See Help section about the Notes.
+To learn more: See Help about the Notes and discussions window.

 If there is already a comment, it will appear when you point at the comment icon.